Katze-942/DarkVessel/README.md

 - GMail: rs5334819@gmail.com

 ### Additionally
-I am also on GitLab!
+I am also on [GitLab](https://gitlab.com/DarkVessel/) and [YouTube](https://www.youtube.com/channel/UChoAy5_itTHfsngdbRFhRvw)!
 For any questions, you can write to me in private messages, I don't bite.
 In my free time, I will finish all my projects.

 Good morning, evening or night to you.